FA-509/FA-509/README.md

 # My Journey to be a Cloud Engineer #

-- 🌱 Learning how to use Github
+- 🌱 Learning how to use Github.